Faculty-Led: Italian Renaissance - 10 Days

 Enjoy some free time in the late afternoon.

-You'll enjoy a half day of exploring Vatican City.
+You’ll enjoy a half day exploring Vatican City.

 Your guided tour includes St. Peter's Basilica and Square as well as the Vatican Museums.
 Marvel at the works of Leonardo da Vinci, Caravaggio and Raphael.
 You'll have an up close look at masterpieces like the Sistine Chapel by Michelangelo, the Chapel of Beato Angelico, the collection in the Raphael Rooms and Loggia and the Borgia Apartments.